leros-dev

 Leros Aims

-An accumulator instruction that does less than a typical RISC instruction is probably more RISC than the typical load/store register based RISC architecture.
+An accumulator instruction that does less than a typical RISC instruction is probably more RISC than the typical load/store register-based RISC architecture.

 Further aims: